Balayage VS Highlights, Which One To Choose?

 Conclusions

 In the end, what’s the biggest takeaway in the balayage vs highlights?
 Balayage and highlights are both great options.
 Balayage is more natural and time-efficient than regular highlights.
-It requires less upkeep and can easily be changed without doing more damage to hair.
+It requires less upkeep and can easily be changed without doing more hair damage.
 Growing out a balayage will look completely natural whereas highlights will not.

 We will help you choose what is a better option for you and for your desired result.
 Both options could have a very different maintenance cost and the results will last for a different length of time.
 Everything depends on what you want to achieve.